tyson-swetnam/gsi-lightning/PITCHME.md

 ---

-I don't have money to buy time on AWS...
+Don't have the money to buy time on private cloud?
 <img src="assets/imagery/aws.png" height="500">

 ---